Chromecube/abi-preparation/README.md

 ![Java CI with Maven](https://github.com/Chromecube/abi-preparation/workflows/Java%20CI%20with%20Maven/badge.svg)

-_Warning non-German speakers: All of the comments in this repository are written in German, as my classmates may also have a look at this project.
+_Information for everyone who doesn't speak the German language: The entire content of this repository is German, as this is meant to be for my graduation exam preparation.
 Sorry!_

 ## Inhaltsverzeichnis